phil10181/phil10181/README.md

--Hi, I’m @phil10181
+Hi, I’m @phil10181
--I’m interested in website development and cybersecurity.
+I’m a humble, loyal, and hard working college student who is interested in website development and cybersecurity.
--I’m currently learning React.js
--I'm looking to persue my learning and become the best coder that I can be.
+I'm looking to become the best coder possible and continuously learn technologies.
+I hope to connect with people who are motivated to learn.
+Together we can push each other to be the best versions of ourselves and improve the internet.
+Happy coding!!